Cooperative Games Basics

 Definition and Key Concepts

-Cooperative games are defined by their structure and properties, focusing on group dynamics.
-Below, we explore these concepts in depth.
+Cooperative games are defined by their structure, focusing on group dynamics and payoff allocation.

 Basic Definition